millyz/POCache/README.md

 3. Run Hadoop following the tutorial of the official document.
 4. Use pocache-dfs-perf to benchmark POCache following the tutorial in pocache-dfs-perf.

-Note: pocache-dfs-perf leverage **vmtouch** to disable page cache (by cleaning page cache before each read request) for a fair comparison environment.
+Note that pocache-dfs-perf leverage **vmtouch** to disable page cache (by cleaning page cache before each read request) for a fair comparison environment.

 ## Contact
 Please email to Mi Zhang (mzhang@cse.cuhk.edu.hk) if you have any questions.

 ## Publication
-Mi Zhang, Qiuping Wang, Zhirong Shen, and Patrick P. C. Lee (http://www.cse.cuhk.edu.hk/~pclee) "Parity-Only Caching for Robust Straggler Tolerance", MSST 2019
+Mi Zhang, Qiuping Wang, Zhirong Shen, and [Patrick P. C. Lee](http://www.cse.cuhk.edu.hk/~pclee).

+"Parity-Only Caching for Robust Straggler Tolerance", MSST 2019